tournepivoine/shinpokered-fr/README.md

 **Not in current patch**
 - Clarified the text for the super repel on 2F of the celadon dept store
-- Readjusted enemy stat exp accumulation and removed reduntant lines in CriticalHitTest
+- Readjusted enemy stat exp accumulation in hard mode
+- Removed reduntant lines in CriticalHitTest
 - Fixed trainer escape glitch via blacking out from a wild battle
+- Hard mode no longer gives an exp bonus

 #Bugfixes